 Woodson, a native Hoosier, arrived in Indiana shortly after the 1976 undefeated team.
 Woodon lost the Mr Basketball award to North Carolina-bound Dave Colescott from Marion.

 Woodson scored 48 at Illinois to close the regular season on March 3, 1979.
 Only two Jimmy Rayl games from the early ’60s topped that in Hoosier History.
-Check out the top basketball odds.

 If winning is the primary measure of success, Buckner is the greatest Hoosier ever.